08 April 2026

 The General Practice in Aged Care Incentive (GPACI), introduced by the Australian Government, is designed to foster stronger, more effective partnerships between general practices and residential aged care homes (RACHs).
 The goal of the General Practice in Aged Care Incentive is to ensure residents in aged care receive proactive, consistent, and high-quality healthcare that meets new standards for safety and clinical care.

-At South Western Sydney PHN (SWSPHN), we are committed to helping aged care homes understand and implement processes and an agreement in collaboration with their local general practices.
+At SWSPHN, we are committed to helping aged care homes understand and implement processes and an agreement in collaboration with their local general practices.
 This guide provides an overview of the GP practice incentive and how SWSPHN supports aged care homes through this transition, along with a range of resources and links to further information on government websites.

 How SWSPHN supports aged care homes with GPACI